kubedb/docs/docs/guides/mariadb/configuration/using-config-file/index.md

 At first, you have to create a config file with `.cnf` extension with your desired configuration.
 Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
 You have to specify this volume  in `spec.configSecret` section while creating MariaDB crd.
 KubeDB will mount this volume into `/etc/mysql/conf.d` directory of the database pod.

 In this tutorial, we will configure [max_connections](https://mariadb.com/docs/reference/mdb/system-variables/max_connections/) and [read_buffer_size](https://mariadb.com/docs/reference/mdb/system-variables/read_buffer_size/) via a custom config file.
-We will use configMap as volume source.
+We will use Secret as volume source.

 ## Custom Configuration